Data Editor Usage Example¶

 PrintAllData();

-The next step is to write some logic to store the items you have and spend items to make craft items.
-I'll provide the whole code listing, so you could investigate it.
+The next step is to write some logic to store your items and spend items to make craft items.
+I'll provide the whole code listing so that you can investigate it.
 Keep in mind that this example was made super easy on purpose.
-For the real project, you would want to organize the code better.
-And don't forget about SOLID principles.
+For the actual project, you should organize the code better.
+And remember to use SOLID principles.
 Good luck with coding!